PrathikshaVasudevan/shadow-depth-action-recognition/README.md

-# Physics-Based Shadow Depth Action Recognition
+# Physics-Based Vision: Shadow Depth Action Recognition

 This project detects **hand-to-mouth actions** using a combination of **geometry** and **physics-inspired shadow analysis** instead of relying only on keypoints.